bullmoose20/MK-Docs/docs/komet/install/unraid.md

 %}
 ### I want to use the develop branch

-Add the `develop` tag to the image name in your `Repository:` setting for the Komet unRAID app: [meisnate12/komet:develop]
+Add the `develop` tag to the image name in your `Repository:` setting for the Kometa unRAID app: [meisnate12/kometa:develop]

 ```
-meisnate12/komet:develop
+meisnate12/kometa:develop
                              ^^^^^^^
 ```